 When it comes to an emergency fund, [it's about] committing to putting money into it.
 And then and then keeping it separate.

 You know, if you have to physically keep it somewhere else and do that, you put it in a different account.

 Name it something else.
 Don't get a debit card attached to that account.
 It makes a little bit harder to access.
-But you want you don't want it to be accessible when the situation arises and you're not going to know what that is.
+But you don't want it to be accessible when the situation arises, and you're not going to know what that is.